alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

  ![dotproduct](images/dotproduct.png)

 Note- These definitions are equivalent when using Cartesian coordinates (Ref [8], [9])

+### Transpose

+The transpose of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix A by producing another matrix, often denoted by $A^T$.

+**This is important because the dot product of two vectors can be written as the matrix product of a row vector and a column vector:
+$\vec a \cdot \vec b = a^T b$**

 ## Dot Product for checking Vector Alignment